Last updated January 16, 2023.

 This state of heightened focus and peak performance is called being in “the zone.”

-For a regular anandamide surge, find an activity that puts you in the zone and do it frequently.
+For a regular anandamide surge, find a healthy activity, such as an outdoor activity or hobby, that puts you in the zone and do it frequently.

 Get Physical Exercise